 Retro-commissioning and Monitoring-Based Commissioning programs are designed to encourage building operators and building owners to identify energy savings opportunities and optimize energy usage through a systematic process within existing buildings.
 Services performed are traditionally focused on large, more sophisticated customers, such as universities, hospitals and organizations with dedicated facilities staff and a full energy efficiency budget.
 However, with the right training, energy efficiency professionals will be able to expand their scope of customers by learning how to provide the proper customer support for businesses of all sizes.
 This session explores what it takes for a retrocommissioning program to capture, engage and retain a diverse audience by exploring the customer and trade ally relationships, speaking the customer’s language, and providing multiple pathways to solutions.

-Building Energy Efficiency Standards have been integral to California’s energy efficiency success, weathering massive change over the past 30-40 years—dramatic population increases, shifting load profiles due to building use and technology innovation, and the rise of renewable generation sources.
-The legacy approach to code development faces new marketplace challenges, as more renewable generation deploys, EV use increases and building professionals demand future-proof codes to keep up with swiftly evolving technology.
+Building Energy Efficiency Standards have been integral to California’s energy efficiency success, weathering massive change over the past 40 years.
+The legacy approach to code development faces new marketplace challenges, as more renewable generation deploys, and building professionals demand future-proof codes to keep up with evolving technology.
 This session offers a highly interactive roundtable, bringing together attendees and a range of building professional stakeholders to explore the challenges and opportunities in future California energy code development.
+Special attention will be devoted to the commissioning provisions of Title 24.

 Fundamentals of Test & Balance for Engineers, Cx & Energy Providers